keatchong/GettingDataAndCleaningData/CookBook.md

 48|	fStandardDeviationOfBodyAcceleration(Z-axis)|	Standard Deviation of body acceleration at Z-Axis (Frequency Domain) – measured in standard gravity unit 'g'
 49|	fMeanOfChangeRateOfBodyAcceleratio(X-axis)|	Mean of change rate of body acceleration at X-Axis (Frequency Domain) – measured in unit g/s
 50|	fMeanOfChangeRateOfBodyAcceleratio(Y-axis)|	Mean of change rate of body acceleration at Y-Axis (Frequency Domain) – measured in unit g/s
-51|	fMeanOfChangeRateOfBodyAcceleratio(Z-axis)|	Mean of change rate of body acceleration at Z-Axis (Frequnecy Domain) – measured in unit g/s
+51|	fMeanOfChangeRateOfBodyAcceleratio(Z-axis)|	Mean of change rate of body acceleration at Z-Axis (Frequency Domain) – measured in unit g/s
 52|	fStandardDeviationOfChangeRateOfBodyAcceleratio(X-axis)|	Standard Deviation of change rate of body acceleration at X-Axis (Frequency Domain) – measured in unit g/s
 53|	fStandardDeviationOfChangeRateOfBodyAcceleratio(Y-axis)|	Standard Deviation of change rate of body acceleration at Y-Axis (Frequency Domain) – measured in unit g/s
 54|	fStandardDeviationOfChangeRateOfBodyAcceleratio(Z-axis)|	Standard Deviation of change rate of body acceleration at Z-Axis (Frequency Domain) – measured in unit g/s